HACKONDEX/caos-course/seminar-04/README.md

 	ldr x0, [sp]         // scanf read value from stdin into 8 bytes on stack
-                         // we load it into x0, as return value must be in x0 ldr lr, [sp, 8]      // we return saved value of register lr add sp, sp, 16       // free allocated space on stack ret
+                         // we load it into x0, as return value must be in x0 ldr lr, [sp, 8]      // we store saved on stack old value of register lr add sp, sp, 16       // free allocated space on stack ret